algobunny/canto/april2019/rituals.md

 Rescue from the sweet abyss your dreams, which were lost to the bliss of their embrace

-Rave into the depths of night, against bodies, intimate yet distant
+Raves, strobelights, gyrating into the depths of night; intimate yet distant

 Remembering their smile unwinds miles you've paved, and you must restart the

-Rituals for reviving a zombie heart.
+Rituals for reviving a perished heart.